dreamcatcher-tech/network/Inbox/2025-07-23 1617 orgs as a way of controlling how people manage staff members.md

 >[!danger] Depends:

-it seems best that orgs is managed on our side, where the individuals are responsible for their logins.
+it seems best that orgs is managed on our side, where the individuals are responsible for their logins., and permissions grants access to agents and files, possibly token allocations too.